“In our country the lie has become not just a moral category, but a pillar of the state.” -Alexander Solzhenitsyn

 Two other compelling pieces of circumstantial evidence exist that further tip the scales indicating Japan’s military agenda.
 One is that the countries that have or have had Fast Breeder Reactors, are all states that are armed with nuclear weapons or were armed.
 France, Germany, India, UK, USA, Russia and China.

 The Second point is that the CIRUS facility in India, a FBR facility, is not under civilian oversight but rather that of the military.
 If it was being monitored by the correct civilian agencies both domestic and international, the production and extraction of weapons grade material would be much more difficult, so India just said “Fuck that Noise” and made it a military installation independent and unaccountable to anyone outside of the war mongers club.

 If one has a nuclear war head and wants to get it from point A to point B one needs a delivery method because throwing it probably won’t cut it.

 Enter the MV Rocket!

 This baby is a Japanese solid fuel rocket design for “launching satellites”, respectively.
 Solid fuel matters because these can sit around inactive for a pretty long time and then be launched on very short notice.
 This is why Japan has maintained their solid fuel technology over the years despite liquid fuel and hybrid rockets being more efficient for space launch endeavors.

 In addition to having a rocket, Japan has also shown its technological prowess in the realm of re-entry.
-This is critical when sending something into space, because for it to then kill lots of people, it has to RE-ENTER the atmosphere and hit someones hometown or a Taco Bell.
+This is critical when sending something into space, because for it to then kill lots of people, it has to RE-ENTER the atmosphere and land on someone’s head.